Title: A Watcher's Word

 Giles raised the Slayer Axe over his left shoulder.
 It glowed a menacing red with the Shadow Caster’s magick but Buffy’s eyes never left those of her Watcher.

 “Three then,” he said and swung the weapon in a vicious horizontal arc.
 The blade made contact with the Pokarroh nearest to Buffy and took its head clean off.
-The others reacted angrily to the surge of their colleague’s blood, orange eyes targeting in aggression as they left Robin, Julia and Fallon unguarded in order to seek retribution of their own.
+Ariela would have been proud.
+The other demons reacted angrily to the surge of their colleague’s blood, orange eyes targeting in with aggression as they left Robin, Julia and Fallon unguarded in order to seek retribution of their own.

 “Oh really, Rupert.
-This is all rather futile isn’t it?” de Groot said mockingly and given the lie to his dandified appearance, he punched Giles and made to take back the Slayer Axe.
-The two men wrestled for it and crashed into the points of the pentagram, the brass figures slipped and fell as they did so
+This is all rather futile isn’t it?” de Groot said mockingly and, given the lie to his dandified appearance, he punched Giles in the face and made to take back the Slayer Axe.
+The two men wrestled for it and crashed into the points of the pentagram, the brass figures slipped and fell.

 Buffy could only turn her back and leave them to get on with it.
 The Pokarroh worked in teams, she’d figured.
 There were five on them left and they were subtly spreading out in order to flank her.
 She risked a blow to her left to try to keep them honest.
 Giles breathed heavily behind her and de Groot laughed at his comparative frailty.
-The other shadows swirled about her, trying to obscure her view.
-The pentagram was glowing red from the magick and she felt like she was fighting from the inside of a fire pit.
-Three of the demons leapt forward and she tried to use the momentum of one against the others.
-But then a fourth came at her from her unprotected side and hissed “Slay-er” in triumph
+The other shadows swirled about her, trying to obscure her view and the pentagram began to glow red from the magick, so she felt like she was fighting from the inside of a fire pit.
+Three of the demons leapt forward and she tried to use the momentum of one against the others, but then a fourth came at her from her unprotected side and hissed “Slay-er” in triumph

 And then its eyes went out and it slumped to ground.
-Buffy looped up and saw Fallon armed with a long sword.
+Buffy looked up and saw Fallon armed with a long sword.
 “Hey, Captain Caveman, there’s more than one of us, you know."

 In the confusion, Robin had released the girls and dug out appropriate weapons.
 The Pokarroh turned to see the three of them looking like a singularly determined group.
 Robin’s anger at being used as a puppet was about to be put to good effect.
 Even Julia, after having seen how the demons could be killed, wanted a piece of the action for herself.
-Buffy relaxed at the levelling of the odds and picked out the meanest looking one as her opponent.
-She stepped out of the pentagram and joined the melee
+Buffy relaxed at the levelling of the odds and picking out the meanest looking one as her opponent, stepped out of the pentagram to join the melee

 “You are being preposterous,” mocked de Groot haughtily.
 He shoved at Giles, his hands a fiery red as he held the Axe, and whipped the handle into the man’s face.
 Giles reeled, let go, and fell to the floor.
 “You can do nothing to harm us.
 Whereas I can do a great deal of harm to you."